docsforadobe/premiere-scripting-guide/5 - Sequence object/sequence.rst

 **Description**

-Creates a new project containing only the given sequence, and its constituent media.
+Creates a new :ref:`project` containing only the given sequence, and its constituent media.

 **Parameters**